Welcome to the Neighbourhood!

 We have put together this guide for first time property owners, because Omaha is a unique place that functions differently from any other town in New Zealand.
 Omaha is part of the wider Auckland super city, but there are some rules and general etiquette that need to be observed.

-Omaha has a local committee – the Omaha Beach Committee (OBC) which acts as the council liaison and for the continued improvement of Omaha.
-Residents in the “North End” are invited to pay a subscription of $50 per annum, which helps to pay for the security services, ongoing community enhancements, and your membership to use the Community Centre.
-“South End” residents are automatically paying this fee when they pay for their annual OBRS fees.
+Omaha has a local committee – the Omaha Beach Community Inc. (OBC) committee, which acts as the Council liaison and for the continued improvement of Omaha.
+Residents in the north end are invited to pay a subscription of $70 per annum, which helps to pay for the security services, ongoing community enhancements, and your membership to use the Community Centre.
+“South End” residents are automatically paying this fee when they pay for their compulsory annual Omaha Beach Residents Society (OBRS) fees.
 The OBRS – as distinct from the OBC, is the organisation that manages the planning and design controls of properties in the south end only.
 We urge the Northern owners to pay these fees – the security services make Omaha the safest community in the region, and these services must be paid for.

 Omaha has a truly unique environmental heritage.
 The Whangateau Harbour is a shellfish and wading bird habitat and home to some of New Zealand’s rarest birds.
 The Northern end dotterel reserve houses a precious nesting habitat for the endanged Dotterel species, and the protected Taniko Forest (the last remaining stand of native Kahikatea forest in the region), is also home to some remarkable plant and wildlife species.
 Please keep this mind when walking your dog!

 The Beach is protected by a series of Groynes at the northern end which help to build out the sand dunes – our first line of defence in the event of a major storm surge.
 For this reason we ask all residents and visitors to respect the sand dunes and please refrain from playing in them.
 They are very delicate and they take a long time to “heal” after a major event.